submerged-in-matrix/silicon-qe-dft/README.md

-# Silicon_band_Structure DFT Workflow using Quantum ESPRESSO (functional used: PBE)
+# Silicon Electronic Structure DFT Workflow using Quantum ESPRESSO (PBE)

 ## Objective

-Perform a complete Density Functional Theory (DFT) workflow for bulk silicon:
+Perform a complete Density Functional Theory (DFT) workflow for bulk silicon to:

-- obtain electronic ground state
+- obtain the electronic ground state
-- optimize crystal structure
+- optimize the crystal structure
-- compute band structure
+- compute band structure and density of states
-- extract band gap
+- extract and interpret the band gap

 ---